Mind the Gap: Navigating Inference with Optimal Transport Maps: Abstract

 \section{Abstract}

-Machine learning (ML) techniques have recently enabled enormous gains in sensitivity across the sciences.
+Machine learning (ML) techniques have recently enabled enormous gains in sensitivity to new phenomena across the sciences.
 In particle physics, much of this progress has relied on excellent simulations of a wide range of physical processes.
-However, due to the sophistication of modern machine learning (ML) algorithms and their reliance on high-quality training samples, discrepancies between simulation and experimental data can significantly limit the effectiveness of ML techniques.
-In this work, we present a solution to this ``mis-specification'' problem: a calibration approach based on optimal transport, which we apply to high-dimensional simulations for the first time.
-We demonstrate the performance of our approach through jet tagging, using a CMS-inspired dataset.
+However, due to the sophistication of modern machine learning algorithms and their reliance on high-quality training samples, discrepancies between simulation and experimental data can significantly limit their effectiveness.
+In this work, we present a solution to this ``misspecification'' problem: a model calibration approach based on optimal transport, which we apply to high-dimensional simulations for the first time.
+We demonstrate the performance of our approach through jet tagging, using a dataset inspired by the CMS experiment at the Large Hadron Collider.
 A 128-dimensional internal jet representation from a powerful general-purpose classifier is studied; after calibrating this internal ``latent'' representation, we find that a wide variety of quantities derived from it for downstream tasks are also properly calibrated: using this calibrated high-dimensional representation, powerful new applications of jet flavor information can be utilized in LHC analyses.
-This is a key step toward allowing properly-calibrated ``foundation models'' in particle physics.
+This is a key step toward allowing the unbiased use of ``foundation models'' in particle physics.
 More broadly, this calibration framework has broad applications for correcting high-dimensional simulations across the sciences.